What are knock knees, and how are they treated?

 Physical therapy is often progressive, with the activities and intensity changing as you get stronger and your condition resolves.

-Your doctor may also suggest orthotics, braces, or splints to address limb length differences and gait issues while helping your leg bones move into the correct position.
+Your doctor may also suggest orthotics, braces, or splints in order to address limb length differences and gait issues while helping your leg bones move into the correct position.